• Consultations

 • Perform only one of the exercises each day for four days.

-By beginning a new exercise routine slowly, you give your body time to adapt to the exertion.
+Slowly beginning a new exercise routine gives your body time to adapt to the exertion.
 This lowers the risk of rhabdo occurring.
 This also reduces your risk of injury.
 The important thing is to work at your own pace.
 Don't let some nameless person on the internet dictate what your fitness routine is like.
 They don't know you or your fitness level.
 Exercise has countless benefits, but like everything else, exercise can also have side effects if taken to excess.
 Be careful with the Impossible Mile Challenge and any other fitness challenge you see on social media.

 For more information, see: